Home

 Make a list of all the functions that could possibly happen in your new kitchen.
 Invite all family members to contribute even the youngest of folks can have ideas to consider.

 Also give thought to the things that you dislike with your current kitchen setup.
 This will help you address those needs.
-When that list is complete, seperate it into two additional lists.
+When that list is complete, separate it into two additional lists.
 One of must haves and one wish list.

 This information will give you a good idea of what to include in your designer kitchen.
 It will also help tell you if you are within your defined budget.
 A good designer will be able to lead you and give you both the designer kitchen look while keep your finances in check.